LosManos/CompulsoryCow/README.md

 ### *CompulsoryCow.IsEqualsImplemented* contains:
 * [HasEqualsBeenDeclared]($hasequalsbeenimplemented) method for telling if a class has explicitly declared the Equals method
 * [IsEqualsImplementedCorrectly]($isequalsimplementedcorrectly) method for telling if a class has implemented the Equals method correctly.

+### *CompulsoryCow.CharacterSeparated* contains:
+* Parse.StringLine method for splitting a string per character (comma).
+It is like `string.Split` but with with the possibility to have a comma in the very string.
+* Parse.String method for splitting a string per character (comma) and returns every item as a specific type.

 ### The projects might contain in the future:
 * SqlServer exceptions are notorious for having crucial data in the message and in an [integer](http://stackoverflow.com/questions/6221951/sqlexception-catch-and-handling) or in the [free text message](http://stackoverflow.com/questions/6982647/smart-way-to-get-unique-index-name-from-sqlexception-message).
 The plan is to create a library that can parse the message and return an exception that contains the information is a more technical fashion so it can be understood by a computer.
 The library might have to read meta data from the database server and then this functionality should be moved to a library of its own so as to not dirty CompulsoryCow with SqlServer dependencies.
 Another complications are different Sqlserver versions and different languages.
 A Spanish Sqlserver might return different error messages than an "English".